NDMark

 2. "Ethics Case Analyses" (20% of grade)

-Each student will write three analyses of computer-related ethics cases from among those printed in Chapters 13, 15, and 17.
-Also, the new cases which appear on the Cambridge University Press website for our textbook may be used.
-They can be found at http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521709149 (click on "View material" which is found under "Resources and solutions" near the bottom left corner of trhe page.
-Finally, other topics of personal interest to you may be approved by the Dr. Barger.
-Use the ethics worksheet [see link below] as the format for completing the case analysis and include each of the eight steps (already printed for your convenience on the worksheet) followed by your typed answer.
-If your case contains additional questions, include the answers to them after answering the questions on the ethics worksheet.
-The case analyses are to be handed in to Dr. Barger at class on the following dates: the first on Tues, Mar 17, the second on Tues, Mar 31, and the third on Tues, Apr 14.
+Each student will write three analyses of computer-related ethics cases from among those printed in Chapters 13, 15, and 17..
+Use the Ethics Worksheet as a format for completing the case analysis and include the statement of the question (already supplied on the worksheet) followed by your typed answer.
+If your case contains additional questions, include the answers to them after answering the questions on the Ethics Worksheet.
+AFTER YOU FINISH THE WORKSHEET, CUT AND PASTE ALL OF IT INTO AN EMAIL TO DR. BARGER.
+DO NOT INCLUDE IT AS AN ATTACHMENT TO THE EMAIL.
+The case analyses are to be emailed to Dr. Barger as follows, the first by 7:00 am, Mon, Mar 17, the second by 7:00 am, Mon, Mar 31, and the third by 7:00 am, Mon, Apr 14.
 Criteria which will be used by Dr. Barger in evaluating these analyses are: correctness of analysis, completeness, quality of argument in answering the worksheet questions, and quality of the grammatical and stylistic composition of the analysis.

 3. "Class Presentation" (10% of grade):

-Each student will make a power-point presentation on a topic which concerns computer ethics.
-Allow at least fifteen minutes for presentation and five minutes for answering questions.
-Send an e-mail to Dr. Barger with your choice for date of presentation (Apr 21, 23, or 28).
-You may check the Appendix of our textbook for approved topics.
-Other topics may be approved by Dr. Barger.
-Click here for a list of dates with order of presentation (first or second).
-Email you choice of topic, date, and order of presentation to Dr. Barger and he will send you a confirmation.
-Dr. Barger will assign dates and/or topics to students who have not made a choice of a date and/or topic by April 5.
+Each student will make a fifteen minute power-point presentation on a topic which concerns computer ethics.
+Allow fifteen minutes for presentation and five minutes for answering questions.
+Send an e-mail to Dr. Barger with your choice for date of presentation (Apr 22, 24, or 29).
+You may check the calendar here for a list of the dates and presenting orders that have already been chosen.
+You can view the list of approved topics here: presentation-topics, or request approval for a topic not on the list.
+Dr. Barger will send you a confirmation of the date and topic.
+Dr. Barger will assign dates and topics to students who have not made a choice of a date and topic by April 5.
 Evaluation will be based on the quality of the presentation, the quality of responses to questions from the class arising from the presentation (or, if there are no questions from the class, the quality of the question(s) asked of the class by the speaker), and the observance of the time allotment.
 Note: A printed copy of the presentation is to be handed to Dr. Barger before the presentation commences (this copy must include at least one question to be asked of the class).

 4. "Examinations" (20% x 2 = 40% of grade):